Course Content and Outcome Guide for ENGR 101

 - Lecture Hours:

 - Special Fee:

 Course DescriptionIntroduces basic engineering problem solving, analysis and design.
 This course covers basic concepts of curve fitting, statistics, electricity, and mechanics, including vector algebra.
 It utilizes spreadsheet and computer programming applications as problem solving tools.
 Students will be introduced to non-technical aspects of engineering, such as registration laws and ethics.
 Labs may include group engineering project work.
-Prerequisite: Placement in MTH 251.
-Prerequisite or concurrent: WR 115.
+Prerequisites: Placement in MTH 251.
+Prerequisites/concurrent: WR 115.
 Audit available.

 - Utilize curve-fitting techniques for data representations and computation in engineering analysis.

 - Apply basic principles of statistics in engineering problem solving.